Light in the Attic Records

-Light in the Attic Records is an independent record label that was established in 2002 in Seattle, Washington by Matt Sullivan.
-The label is known for its roster of reissue projects and for its distribution catalog.
-Light in the Attic has re-released work by The Shaggs, Betty Davis, Serge Gainsbourg, Jim Sullivan, Jane Birkin, Monks and The Free Design.
-The label has also released albums by contemporary bands The Black Angels and Nicole Willis & The Soul Investigators.
+Light in the Attic Records & Distribution is an independent record label, distribution company, and sync licensing house founded in 2001 in Seattle, Washington by Matt Sullivan; Josh Wright joined shortly thereafter.
+The label is noted for its reissues of albums by artists such as Rodriguez, Betty Davis, Hiroshi Yoshimura, Serge Gainsbourg, Jim Sullivan, Donnie and Joe Emerson, Karen Dalton, Lee Hazlewood, Nancy Sinatra, Sly Stone, and Lou Reed, as well as compilations of archival recordings in genres including Japanese city pop, country funk, and ambient.
+The label has also released albums by contemporary bands such as The Black Angels and Nicole Willis & The Soul Investigators.